jfvilas/plugin-kwirth-log/README.md

 ## What is this plugin for?
 This Backstage plugin adds Backstage a feature for viewing real-time Kubernetes logs of your Backstage entities directly inside Backstage frontend application.
-The plugin will be enabled for any entity that is corectly tagged (according to Backstage Kubernetes core feature) and its correpsonding Kubernetes resources are found on any of the clusters that have been added to Backstage.
+The plugin will be enabled for any entity that is correctly tagged (according to Backstage Kubernetes core feature) and its correpsonding Kubernetes resources are found on any of the clusters that have been added to Backstage.

 When KwirthLog is correctly installed and configured, it is possible to view Kubernetes logs on your Backstage like in this sample: